- 10 Questions for Financial Services when considering CyberSecurity Solutions

 e) Banking services

-Requirement 2 - robust reporting: If any of the above are requirements, solutions must provide capabilities for compliance reporting.
+Requirement 2 – robust reporting: If any of the above are requirements, solutions must provide capabilities for compliance reporting.
 Consider this: in the United States, every trader, advisor, or broker must be licensed and registered.
-Financial services organizations who employ traders, advisors, or brokers must be able to prove to auditors that they verified licensing and registration upon hiring and that they continuously monitor licensing and registration for existing employees.
-The same level of diligence is required for proving that cybersecurity controls are effectively implemented, so it’s important for solutions to enable organizations to generate reports to satisfy compliance audit requirements, without requiring additional tools or development.
+Financial services organisations who employ traders, advisors, or brokers must be able to prove to auditors that they verified licensing and registration upon hiring and that they continuously monitor licensing and registration for existing employees.
+The same level of diligence is required for proving that cybersecurity controls are effectively implemented, so it’s important for solutions to enable organisations to generate reports to satisfy compliance audit requirements, without requiring additional tools or development.

 a) Credit card data